senthilkumarm1901/senthilkumarm1901/README.md

   - I am here working happily in the Data Science field largely because of my `wife` .
 She guided my transition.
 She is a fellow analytics professional too <br>
       - She is on a break to take care of our possibly autistic todler son. <br>
-      - I am cognizant of this privilege that I am enjoying. <br>
+      - I am cognizant of this privilege that I am enjoying (me being able to work when she couldn't). <br>
+      - It has been particularly exacerbated by covid situation <br>
       - And we are working hard to ensure she gets back to active work soon <br>
- - Speaking of my son <br>
+ - Speaking of my `son` <br>
       - He is the apple of my eye <br>
       - He is learning slow on social interactions for a regular kid
           - but seem to have exemplary memory (well beyond his age!) <br>
           - and grasps abstract things like shapes, numbers, letters, and words faster

 </details>